What hardware do I need to edit on my computer?

 Internet Filmmakers' FAQ

-With the constant advances in computer power and the wide-spread availability of digital video formats, the entry bar for editing on a PC has dropped considerably lower than it once was.
-However, if you are interested in editing at a prosumer level, and let's face it, most independent filmmakers are, then rushing off to your local PC megastore and grabbing the cheapest box you can find will most-likely leave you with some disappointing results.
+With the constant advances in computer power and the wide-spread availability of digital video formats, the entry bar for editing on a computer has dropped considerably lower than it once was.
+However, if you are interested in editing at a prosumer level, and let's face it, most independent filmmakers are, then rushing off to your local megastore and grabbing the cheapest box or laptop you can find will most-likely leave you with some disappointing results.

 This answer is not intended to provide you with a definitive route to building a kick-arse editing system, but rather to make you aware of key considerations you must make as part of your planning and ultimate purchases.
-You should do further research yourself to determine the most appropriate system configuration for your needs.
-We'd also recommend checking out the great system recommendations in the Desktop Video Handbook Online at Video Guys.
+The web is full of regularly updated build recommendations, so a little searching will yield specific insight.
+And all of the major software vendors publish minimum and recommended system requirements on their websites.